pblittle/lightning-mcp-server/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE).
-See the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.